ToniCzyrnik/ToniCzyrnik.github.io/content/blog/sea-water-splitting/index.md

 ## Conclusion

 Seawater splitting represents a promising frontier in the pursuit of sustainable hydrogen production.
-With current technology, it is indeed possible to carry out this process, and we are witnessing successful prototypes and operational models.
-However, the key to unlocking its full potential lies in scaling up these operations.
+With current technology, it is possible to produce hydrogen sustainably from seawater.
+However, the key to unlocking the full potential lies in scaling up the successful prototypes and operational models.

 <figure>
 	<img src="./Shut-Up-and-Take-My-Money.png" alt="" height=auto width="500"/>